Blue-Matter/SJR_sturgeon/README.md

 This repository hosts the model files for the 2021 SJR Atlantic sturgeon assessment:

-- `01A_CSF_0.6BOF` is the closest thing to a 'base' assessment, as no single model was presented.
+- `01A_CSF_0.6BOF` is the closest thing to a 'base' assessment, as no single model was presented by itself.
 - `01A_CSF_0.6BOF_dome` implements dome selectivity for the SJR fishery.
 - `03A_SSF_0.6BOF` makes an assumption about the sex ratio of historical catches prior to 2007.